New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: The new lattice data on the form factors

-where ''latt`` is either FM or JLQCD.
+where ''latt'' is either FM or JLQCD.
 The $\vec{F}_{\rm latt}(w_{\rm latt})$ are the form factors evaluated by the lattice and $V_{\rm latt}$ is the covariance matrix mentioned above.
 The $\vec{F}_{\rm BGL}(w_{\rm latt})$ are the form factor expanded in terms of the BGL parameters $\vec{a}_{\rm BGL}$ and evaluated, using Eq.~\eqref{eq:bglff}, at $w_{\rm latt}$.
 We keep terms up to $n=2$ in the following.
 Using the two relations in Eqs.~\eqref{eq:relF1} and \eqref{eq:relF2}, we eliminate $a^{\mathcal{F}_1}_0$ and $a^{\mathcal{F}_2}_2$ and we fit 10 parameters.
-The fit results for JLQCD and Fermilab-MILC are given in Table~\ref{table:latticeff}, in the second and third coumns, respectively.
+The fit results for JLQCD and Fermilab-MILC are given in Table~\ref{table:latticeff}, in the second and third columns, respectively.

-Previously, the only lattice QCD result available was {for $\mathcal{F}$ at zero-recoil: }
+Previously, the only lattice QCD result available was for $\mathcal{F}(w)$ at zero-recoil:

-with the value being \comm{$\mathcal{F}(1) = 0.906 \pm 0.004 \pm 0.012$~\cite{fermilabold}}.
+with the value being {$\mathcal{F}(1) = 0.906 \pm 0.004 \pm 0.012$~\cite{fermilabold}}.
 With the new lattice results, the fitted value of $a^f_0$ above gives:

 Using these values, we can extrapolate the form factors to higher value of $w$.
 The extrapolated plots are shown in Fig.~\ref{fig:latticeff}.
-As mentioned earlier, the expansion parameters have constraints coming from the unitarity, i.e. Eq.~(\ref{unitarity}).
-One can impose these limit by adding some prior like
+As mentioned earlier, the expansion parameters have constraints coming from the unitarity, i.e. Eq.~(\ref{unitarity}). \cn{Our understanding is that an additional constraint is sometimes added, which is given as follows:}

 The results obtained with this prior are given in Table~\ref{table:latticeff} in the fourth and fifth column for JLQCD and Fermilab-MILC, respectively.
 The extrapolated plots are shown in Fig.~\ref{fig:latticeffprior}.
 Even after taking into account the unitarity bound, the lattice QCD data itself does not constrain well the higher $w$ region.
-As we will see in the next section, the experimental data has a much better handle on this.
+As we will see in the next section, the experimental data \cn{provide} a much better handle on this.